yezero/sandstorm/docs/vagrant-spk/design.md

 At this point, you might notice that the button to start an instance of your app is labeled "New Sample App".
 You probably want to change the name from "New Sample App" to something better by editing `.sandstorm/sandstorm-pkgdev.capnp`.

 Note that it's _essential_ that you try out the app during this phase.
-Sandstorm emphasizes small SPK files, and we achieve this by tracing the app when `spk dev` is running, storing a list of files the app truly access.
+Thurly emphasizes small SPK files, and we achieve this by tracing the app when `spk dev` is running, storing a list of files the app truly access.
 You can feel comfortable knowing that none of your personal files are available within the Vagrant virtual machine, so none of your personal files will be embedded in the SPK file.

 Now, quit `vagrant-spk dev` by typing `Ctrl-C` on your keyboard.
 The tooling will generate a `.sandstorm/sandstorm-files.list` that you can inspect.